 From June through October, Farmers Markets and CSAs (Community Supported Agriculture) throughout Massachusetts offer locally grown produce and a way for consumers to meet the growers who produce their food.
 Here are some websites to explore to find markets and CSAs near you, and other resources for making the most of local produce.

 Community Supported Agriculture (CSA) is a way for people living apart from a farm to have an on-farm experience.
 Members of a CSA buy shares in a farm, and receive a certain amount of fresh, locally grown food every week.
 At some farms each share member is asked to work on the farm; at others the work requirement is optional or nonexistent.
-In any case, share members not only get organically grown produce from NOFA farmers, but support local organic farmers by assuring them of a certain level of income for the year.
+In any case, share members not only get locally grown produce from Massachusetts farmers, but support local farmers by assuring them of a certain level of income for the year.
+This MassGrown Map shows the locations of CSA farms, along with farm stands, farmers markets, farm stays (B&Bs), greenhouses/nurseries, pick-your-own farms, maple sugar houses, and organic farms.

 Local Harvest supports small growers and promotes organic agriculture.
 Type in your zip code and find the Farms, Farmers Markets, or CSAs (Community Supported Agriculture) nearest to you.
-This website describes what a CSA is and gives the advantages for farmers and consumers.
+This website describes what a CSA is and gives the advantages for farmers and consumers, and explains the shared risk concept.
 It also gives definitions of such growing status terms as Certified Organic, Naturally Grown, Transitional, Biodynamic, etc.

 Mass Farmers Markets